Fair Division Beyond Monotone Valuations with Applications to Equitable Graph Partitioning: Introduction

 Fairly dividing resources and tasks among agents with individual preferences is a ubiquitous problem extensively studied in mathematical economics and computer science.
 A vast majority of this literature addresses models wherein the agents' preferences are monotone.
 That is, most prior works here assume that a clear distinction exists as to whether the underlying items are goods, with monotonically increasing valuations, or chores, with monotone disutilities.

 However, the monotonicity assumption is inapplicable in various allocation domains: \emph{``Anything in excess is a poison''} (Theodore Levitt).
-Indeed, superfluous resources can drive down valuations in settings where free disposal is infeasible.\footnote{See, e.g., {\tt https://www.bbc.com/news/business-52350082}.} This negative-marginals property holds even in some standard fair division contexts, such as course allocation and job assignments, where an unreasonable load can be detrimental.
+Indeed, superfluous resources can drive down valuations in settings where free disposal is infeasible.\footnote{See, e.g., {\tt https://www.bbc.com/news/business-52350082}.} This negative-marginals property holds even in some standard fair division contexts, such as course allocation and job assignments, where number of courses, or workload, beyond a threshold can be detrimental.
+Another example that highlights the relevance of non-monotone valuations comes from partnership dissolutions, wherein assets along with liabilities need to be fairly divided.
+The fair allocation of mixed manna \cite{bogomolnaia2017competitive,aziz2018fair} (i.e., the joint allocation of positively-valued goods and negatively-valued chores) also entails non-monotone valuations.

-Even when considering mathematical models, non-monotonicity is well-motivated.
-For instance, one can start with a monotone increasing value function, $v$, and a monotone, additive cost function, $c$.
+Even when considering mathematical models, non-monotonicity is well-motivated and arises naturally.
+For instance, one can start with a monotone increasing valuation function, $v$, and a monotone, additive cost function, $c$.
 Still, the induced quasilinear utility---obtained by subtracting $c$ from $v$---can be non-monotone.

 Furthermore, many of the existential and algorithmic guarantees developed for fair division are sensitive to whether the agents' valuations are positive, negative, or both.
 A substantiating example here is the dichotomy known for fair cake division.
 A cake represents a heterogenous, divisible resource, and the seminal work of Su~\cite{Su1999rental} shows that, under mild conditions and nonnegative valuations, an envy-free (fair) division always exists.
 By contrast, when the valuations can be negative (parts of the cake are burnt) and may depend on the entire division, envy-free allocations exist iff the number of agents is a prime power~\cite{avvakumov2021envy}.
-Another example that marks a separation between monotone increasing and monotone decreasing valuations comes from the discrete fair division context: For indivisible goods (i.e., non-negatively valued items) and under additive valuations, there always exists an allocation that is both envy-free up to one good ($\EFo$) and Pareto efficient (PO) \cite{caragiannis2019unreasonable}.
-However, the existence of an $\EFo$ and PO allocation for indivisible chores---i.e., items with additive and negative valuations---stands as an intriguing open question.
-These examples highlight the technical challenges and significance of studying non-monotone valuations.